Johor Bahru Sentral station: Johor Bahru Sentral

-Johor Bahru Sentral is one of the proposed facilities of Malaysia's Southern Integrated Gateway which aims to provide an integrated entry hub for vehicles from Singapore to enter Malaysia via Johor Bahru, with others being a new Customs, Immigration and Quarantine complex and also a new bridge that aims to replace the Causeway.
-While the bridge plans is cancelled indefinitely, the new CIQ opens in 2008 for vehicular access.
+Johor Bahru Sentral is one of the facilities of Malaysia's Southern Integrated Gateway which aims to provide an integrated entry hub for vehicles from Singapore to enter Malaysia via Johor Bahru, alongside the new Sultan Iskandar Customs, Immigration and Quarantine (CIQ) complex and plans for a new bridge to replace the Johor-Singapore Causeway.
+While plans for the bridge were cancelled indefinitely, the new CIQ complex opened in 2008 for vehicular access.
 The whole project costed RM2.5 billion.